Dick Tracy's Dilemma: Plot

 Ruthless killer Steve Michel is known to the public as "the Claw" for his way of killing his victims with his prosthetic hook.
 After his accomplices Ryan and Taylor have broken in and stolen furs from the Flawless Furs warehouse, Steve kills the guard with his hook.
 Detective Dick Tracy arrives and talks to the store owner Humphries, Peter Premium, a representative for the insurance company, and Cudd the insurance investigator.
 The insurance company only has 24 hours to find the stolen goods, or they have to reimburse the fur company.
 Tracy and his assistant Patton examine the dead body at the morgue and find a note on it stating that three perpetrators performed the hit against the warehouse.
 It also mentions that they used a truck with the name "Daisy" on it.
 The three perpetrators disguise the truck before Tracy can find it, and the lead is a dead end.
 The robbers soon leave their hideout in a local junkyard and go to a nearby bar to phone their boss and get new instructions.
 As they speak with the boss on the phone, their conversation is overheard by an informant, a blind beggar called Sightless, who goes to pass the information on.
 Sightless is sloppy when eavesdropping, and is nearly caught by the Claw but manages to escape the bar.

 Sightless goes directly to Dick Tracy, but is stopped at the door by Tracy's friend, Vitamin Flintheart.
 Vitamin believes the beggar is up to no good, and denies him entrance to the house.
 After listening to Sightless' message, Vitamin gets rid of him.
-Still, he passes the message on to Tracy later, and Tracy and Patton manage to find the fence who the three robbers were meeting, Longshot Lillie.
+Still, he passes the message on to Tracy later, and Tracy and Patton manage to find the fence whom the three robbers were meeting, Longshot Lillie.
 Lillie is taken into custody and questioned, but is unable to identify the robbers.
 At the same time, the Claw finds Sightless' apartment and kills the blind man with his hook.
 Soon after, Tracy and Patton arrive, and the Claw flees the scene.
 Patton pursues the killer, fires a shot and wounds him, but the Claw manages to escape.